Physiotherapy treatment and rehab programs

 During the acute injury phase, we can assist with relieving pain with manual therapies.
 We recommend this option over NSAIDs as you will inhibit your immune response and hence healing when you take NSAIDs during the acute injury phase.

-Following recovery from the acute phase (usually within a week) we guide you through the recommended core stability exercises.
+Following recovery from the acute phase (usually within a week or two) we guide you through the recommended core stability exercises.
 When you have mastered these we guide you through compound strength exercises in our fully equipped gym.

 If you have predispositions to LBP such as co-morbidities such as type 2 diabetes, poor fitness, or obesity, we can also guide you to better long-term health outcomes with easy to follow fitness and nutrition programs.